 When I was fifteen years old, I moved into the room over the garage at my parent’s house.
 With my own bathroom and personal space, I felt like a king.
 I was ready for high school, independence, and life on my own.

-Ten years later, as a broke salesman, my wife and I moved back into that same room.
+Ten years later, my wife and I moved back into that same room.
+I was a broke salesman.
 The real estate bubble had burst and left me holding the bag.
-To add insult to my already injured ego, I had acquired a rental home in South Florida that was $100,000 under water, a monster SUV payment, and an investment property that was bleeding me dry.
-Each morning when I opened my eyes to the nostalgia of my old room, the sting of bad decisions was fresh.
-I guess that’s what they call humble pie.
+To add insult to my already injured ego, I had acquired a rental home in South Florida that was $100,000 under water, a $700 per month SUV payment and an investment property that was bleeding me dry.
+Each morning, I opened my eyes to the nostalgia of my old room.
+The sting of bad decisions was fresh and humble pie left a bitter taste in my mouth.

-In order to survive, I took a job as an insurance agent with North Carolina Farm Bureau Insurance.
-I knew nothing about the insurance business—absolutely nothing.
-But I was great with people and had a knack for sales.
-Besides, we had to eat.
+In order to survive, I took a job with North Carolina Farm Bureau Insurance.
+I knew nothing about the insurance business, but I was great with people and had a knack for sales.
 That was nine years ago.

-This past weekend, I gathered with more than eight hundred insurance agents across the state at our annual sales conference.
-For the eighth time in nine years, I was recognized as a Top 75 Best of the Best Agent.
-This is an award given to the top ten percent of our agency force.
+This past weekend, I gathered with more than eight hundred insurance agents across the state at our annual sales conference and for the eighth time in nine years, I was recognized as a Top 75 Best of the Best Agent—an award given to the top ten percent of agents with our company.
 When I walked to the front of a full banquet hall to receive my award, I was humbled.
-But this was a different from what I felt while living with my parents.
+But it was much different from what I felt while living with my parents.
 Instead of being humbled by my circumstances, I was humbled by how faithful God has been in the process.

-However, you need to know that what most see as success has come with its share of costs.
+But I share all of this to say, what most see as success has come with its share of costs.
 Too often, I failed to count those costs.
 Here are a few thoughts on the cost of success, embracing your day job, and living your dreams.

 Listen to this post on the Whole Life Matters Podcast